murshi-xd/murshi-xd/README.md

 <img src="Banner2.jpeg" alt="GitHub Banner" width="100%" />

 # Hey there!
 I'm Murshi 👋🏼
-🚀 **Freelance dev on a mission to build machines that think with your data.**
+🚀 **Freelance dev on a mission to build machines that think with your data.**<br>
-🛠️ Currently cooking up **AutoML Studio** – no-code EDA & ML pipelines, zero hassle.
+🛠️ Currently cooking up **AutoML Studio** – no-code EDA & ML pipelines, zero hassle.<br>
-📚 It started in 2019, a curious mind in motion — now mastering data, driven by devotion.
+📚 It started in 2019, a curious mind in motion — now mastering data, driven by devotion.<br>
-📊 Fuelled by data, driven to create smart systems that solve real problems.
+📊 Fuelled by data, driven to create smart systems that solve real problems.<br>

 <div align="center">
     <a href="https://www.linkedin.com/in/murshidpp/" target="_blank">